The S-Hamiltonian Cycle Problem: NP-Complete Cases

-We can now complete the construction of $C'$ by concatenating our current $C'$ with $C_{end} = (y', v_1', v_2', \dots, v_k')$, where we go to $y'$ through $d_1 - w_{z d_1} - y'$ if we took $z = y$ (a walk of length~$2$), or otherwise through $d_1 - w_{z d_1} - z' - w_{zy} - y'$ (a walk of length~$4$).
+We can now complete the construction of $C'$ by concatenating our current $C'$ with $C_{end} = (y', v_1', v_2', \dots, v_k')$, where we go to $y'$ through $d_3 - d_2 - y'$ if we took $z = y$ (a walk of length~$2$), or otherwise through $d_3 - d_2 - z' - w_{zy} - y'$ (a walk of length~$4$).
 Then, all consecutive vertices in $C_{end}$ are connected by a walk of length $2$ or $4$ because they were connected by a walk of length $1$ or $2$ in $G$ by definition of~$C$ being a \Hcycle[1,2] of~$G$.
 Last, there is a walk of length $2$ or $4$ from $v_k'$ to the first vertex $x'$ of~$C'$ for the same reason.
 Thus, $C'$ is indeed a \Hcycle[2,4] of $H_{x,y}$.

 We now show the second item of the proposition statement: let $C'$ be a \Hcycle[2,4] of~$H_{x,y}$, and let us prove that $G$ has a \Hcycle[1,2].
 Up to conjugating~$C'$, we can assume without loss of generality that $C'$ starts at a node-vertex $v$.
-Because $C'$ must at some point visit an edge-vertex and come back to $v$, it means that $C'$ must switch between node-vertices and edge-vertices at least twice (note that if $C'$ starts with~$v$ and ends with an edge-vertex then this is also counted as a switch).
+Because $C'$ must at some point visit an edge-vertex and come back to $v$, it means that $C'$ must switch between node-vertices and edge-vertices at least twice (note that if $C'$ starts with~$v$ and ends with an edge-vertex then this is also counted as a switch, namely, a switch between the last vertex and the first vertex $v$ as we close the cycle).
 Now, if we remove the vertices of $D$ from $H_{x,y}$, we are left with a graph that is bipartite between node-vertices and edge-vertices.
 Thus, as long as no vertex of $D$ is visited (in~$C'$ or as an intermediate vertex of a walk in~$C'$), and because we are only allowed walks of even length, we know that $C'$ must visit either only node-vertices or only edge-vertices between visits to vertices of~$D$ (as vertices of~$C'$ or as intermediate vertices).
-More precisely, because the only way to switch between node-vertices and edge-vertices is to traverse the triangle $\{d_3,d_4,d_5\}$ (without which $H_{x,y}$ would be bipartite), and because the maximal walk length $4$ is less than the distance between the node-vertices and the vertices of this triangle, we even know that $C'$ can only change between node-vertices and edge-vertices by a visit to at least one vertex of~$D$ which occurs in~$C'$ (i.e., not just as an intermediate vertex).
+More precisely, because the only way to switch between node-vertices and edge-vertices is to traverse the triangle $\{d_5,d_6,d_7\}$ (without which $H_{x,y}$ would be bipartite), and because the maximal walk length $4$ is less than the distance between the node-vertices and the vertices of this triangle, we even know that $C'$ can only change between node-vertices and edge-vertices by a visit to at least one vertex of~$D$ which occurs in~$C'$ (i.e., not just as an intermediate vertex).
 We will now show that we can isolate in $C'$ a contiguous sequence $N$ which visits all node-vertices.